-When you consider the protein-boosting effects of the corn gluten, corn germ and soybean meals and the soy flour, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the soy flour and corn gluten, corn germ and soybean meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Purina One SmartBlend True Instinct Dog Food is a plant-based kibble using a below average amount of turkey as its main source of animal protein, thus earning the brand 2 stars.
+Purina One SmartBlend True Instinct is a plant-based dry dog food using a moderate amount of turkey or salmon as its main sources of animal protein, thus earning the brand 2 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.